kaifishr/MathLang/README.md

 ## TODOs

-- Training while-loop does not work with infinite dataset -> remove.
 - Use same position and token embedding for all models.
 - Add check so that input / output sequence does not exceed length.
 - Try to avoid padding at output for simple arithmetic problems.